propsproject/propschain-node/README.md

 ![Props Token](https://propsproject.com/static/images/main-logo.png)

-Everything that is needed to set up a sidechain node that connects to props
+Everything that is needed to set up a Rewards Engine Submissions instance or a PropsChain Node.

 WIP: This document is only for our staging node.
 Production configuration and instructions will come at a later time.